Menu

 Expectation Number 3: A Lot of Flare Ups

-I was prepared for an increase in thyroid flare up days, expecting the pregnancy to exacerbate my Hashimoto’s and thyroid symptoms.
+I was prepared for an increase in thyroid flare days, expecting the pregnancy to exacerbate my Hashimoto’s and thyroid symptoms.
 I also expected my thyroid levels to move around a lot during pregnancy, as my thyroid condition would become less ‘stable’ due to the effects and demands of pregnancy on thyroid hormone.

 The reality: